The IllustrisTNG Simulations: Public Data Release: Description of the Simulations

 The three flagship runs of IllustrisTNG are each accompanied by lower-resolution and dark-matter only counterparts.
 Three physical simulation box sizes are employed: cubic volumes of roughly 50, 100, and 300 Mpc side length, which we refer to as TNG50, TNG100, and TNG300, respectively.
 The three boxes complement each other by enabling investigations of various aspects of galaxy formation.
 The large physical volume associated with the largest simulation box (TNG300) enables, for instance, the study of galaxy clustering, the analysis of rare and massive objects such as galaxy clusters, and provides the largest statistical galaxy sample.
 In contrast, the smaller physical volume simulation of TNG50 enables a mass resolution which is more than a hundred times better than in the TNG300 simulation, providing a more detailed look at, for example, the structural properties of galaxies, and small-scale gas phenomena in and around galaxies.
 Situated in the middle, the TNG100 simulation uses the same initial conditions (identical phases, adjusted for the updated cosmology) as the original Illustris simulation.
 This facilitates robust comparisons between the original Illustris results and the updated TNG model.
 For many galaxy evolution analyses, TNG100 provides an ideal balance of volume and resolution, particularly for intermediate mass halos.
 Despite these strengths, each volume still has intrinsic physical and numerical limitations -- for instance, TNG300 is still small compared to the scale of the BAO for precision cosmology, and lacks statistics for the most massive halos at $\sim 10^{15}$ M$_\odot$, while TNG50 is still too low-resolution to resolve ultra-faint dwarf galaxies with $M_\star \lesssim 10^5$ M$_\odot$, globular clusters, or small-scale galactic features such as nuclear star clusters.
 We provide an overview and comparison between the specifications of all the TNG runs in \mbox{Table \ref{table_sims}}.

-This data release includes the TNG100 and TNG300 simulations in full.
-It will, in the future, also include the final TNG50 simulation.
+This data release includes the TNG50, TNG100 and TNG300 simulations in full.
 For each, snapshots at all 100 available redshifts, halo and subhalo catalogs at each snapshot, and two distinct merger trees are released.
 This includes three resolution levels of the 100 and 300 Mpc volumes, and four resolution levels of the 50 Mpc volume, decreasing in steps of eight in mass resolution (two in spatial resolution) across levels.
 The highest resolution realizations, TNG50-1, TNG100-1 and TNG300-1, include $2 \times 2160^3$, $2 \times 1820^3$ and $2 \times 2500^3$ resolution elements, respectively (see Table \ref{table_sims}).
 As the actual spatial resolution of cosmological hydrodynamical simulations is highly adaptive, it is poorly captured by a single number.
 Figure \ref{fig_res} therefore shows the distribution of Voronoi gas cell sizes in these three simulations, highlighting the high spatial resolution in star-forming gas -- i.e., within galaxies themselves.
 In contrast, the largest gas cells occur in the low-density intergalactic medium.

 All ten of the baryonic runs invoke, without modification and invariant across box and resolution, the fiducial ``full'' galaxy formation physics model of TNG.
 All ten runs are accompanied by matched, dark matter only (i.e. gravity-only) analogs.
 In addition, there are multiple, high time-resolution ``subboxes'', with up to 8000 snapshots each and time spacing down to one million years.